spiral/docs/docs/en/basics/scaffolding.md

 ```

 ### Config

 ```bash
 $ php app.php create:config <name>
 ```

 `<Name>Config` class will be created.
-Also, `<app directory>/config/<name>.php` file will be created if doesn't exists.
+Also, `<app directory>/config/<name>.php` file will be created if it doesn't
+exist.

 Available options:

-`reverse (r)` - Using this flag, scaffolder will look for `<app directory>/config/<name>.php` file and create a rich `<Name>Config` class based on the given config file.
+`reverse (r)` - Using this flag, scaffolder will look for `<app directory>/config/<name>.php` file and create a
-The class will include default values and getters; in some cases, it will also include by-key-getters for array values.
+rich `<Name>Config` class based on the given config file.
+The class will include default values and getters; in some
+cases, it will also include by-key-getters for array values.

 Details below:
-If an array-value consists of more than one sub-values with the same types for keys and sub-values,
+If an array-value consists of more than one sub-values with the same types for keys and sub-values, scaffolder will try
-scaffolder will try to create a by-key-getter method.
-If a generated key is conflicting with an existing method, by-key-getter will be omitted.
+to create a by-key-getter method.
+If a generated key is conflicting with an existing method, by-key-getter will be
+omitted.

 #### Example with empty config file

 ```bash
 $ php app.php create:config my
 ```